Table of contents

 The authorized employee should notify all affected employees (those who operate or use the machines or equipment) about the planned shutdown and the reason for it.

 The authorized employee should verify that the machines or equipment are completely de-energized and isolated from all energy sources.
-It’s imperative for the individual to test the machines or equipment by trying to operate them using normal controls (such as switches, buttons, levers, etc.).
-Also, they should use appropriate testing instruments (such as voltmeters, and pressure gauges) to confirm that there is no residual or stored energy in the machines or equipment.
-During this stage, the authorized employee should ensure that all testing instruments are working properly and calibrated before and after use, and also ensure that no one is exposed to any hazards during the testing process.
+It’s important for the individual to test the machines or equipment by trying to operate them using normal controls (such as switches, buttons, levers, etc.).

 30+ Audit and inspection checklists free for download.

-6. Remove locks and tags and restore normal operation
+6. Replace locks and tags and restore normal operation

 Types of Locks and Tags Used for Loto